 Tracking your net worth isn’t that complicated.
-You can use a simple spreadsheet that you update once a month, or you can use an app like Personal Capital or Kubera that will integrate with your financial accounts and automatically calculate and track your net worth.
+You can use a simple spreadsheet that you update once a month, or you can use an app like Empower or Kubera that will integrate with your financial accounts and automatically calculate and track your net worth.

 8. Develop an Investment Plan